warrieka/histo_ortho_viewer/README.md

 To install a ssl-certificate for your site edit the [dockerfile](dockerfile) and the [nginx config (default.conf)](default.conf) and replace **yourdomain.com** by your domain before building.

-To Push to dockerhub, change username in the [compose.yml](compose.yml) if your are not me, then:
+To Push to dockerhub, change username in the [compose.yml](compose.yml) if you are not me, then:
 ```sh
 docker compose push
 ```